JasonQiu1/CellSociety/doc/CA_EXERCISE.md

 ### Discussion Questions

  * How does a cellsociety.model.Cell know what rules to apply for its simulation?
  The cell takes a number of states to instantiate.
-The RuleSet abstract class will have a method that apply the rules takes each cell and its neighbors as input, returning a enum Result that, will be used by a different method in the RuleSet class to update the cell and its neighbors.
+The cellsociety.model.RuleSet abstract class will have a method that apply the rules takes each cell and its neighbors as input, returning a enum Result that, will be used by a different method in the cellsociety.model.RuleSet class to update the cell and its neighbors.

  * How does a cellsociety.model.Cell know about its neighbors?
  The game will have a first pass through all of the cells, applying the rules to get a list of results for each cell